InfoSynth: Information-Guided Benchmark Synthesis for LLMs: Results and Analysis

 Figure \ref{fig:new_mbpp_novelty} presents the novelty and diversity of MBPP-New and MBPP-Hard relative to MBPP-Original, while Figure \ref{fig:new_lc_novelty} shows the same comparison for Leetcode-New relative to Leetcode-Original.
 Overall, our pipeline produces datasets that are more novel and diverse than the original seeds.
 However, filtering and post-processing reduce novelty compared to the initial generation.
 We attribute this to LLM memorization \citep{math-perturb, llm-memorization}, since more novel problems are often out-of-distribution and harder for the model to solve.
 All UMAP simulations use 80 neighbors and a minimum distance of 0.1, except for Figure \ref{fig:lc_guided_novelty_diversity}, which uses 30 neighbors due to smaller dataset size.
 In general, our results are not sensitive to UMAP hyperparameters.

 Figures \ref{fig:mbpp_guided_novelty_diversity} and \ref{fig:lc_guided_novelty_diversity} show that k-farthest-neighbor filtering improves dataset novelty and diversity.
-This comes at the cost of generating easier problems (Table \ref{tab:data}), highlighting another advantage of InfoSynth in controlling the novelty--diversity--difficulty tradeoff.
-Empirically, this arises because the generator struggles to produce difficult problems unless they are conceptually aligned with the seeds.
-We also observe a tradeoff between novelty and diversity: highly diverse datasets tend to concentrate around low-density regions in the seed-embedding distribution, which increases novelty but reduces diversity.
+This comes at the cost of generating easier problems (Table \ref{tab:data}), highlighting the ability of InfoSynth to control the novelty--diversity--difficulty tradeoff.
+Empirically, this arises because the generator struggles to produce difficult problems that are not conceptually aligned with the seeds.
+We also observe a tradeoff between novelty and diversity: highly novel datasets tend to concentrate around low-density regions in the seed-embedding distribution, which increases novelty but reduces diversity.
 Our results also show that filtering and post-processing reliably improve diversity.